longturn/freeciv21/docs/Contributing/style-guide.rst

 ========

 The Freeciv21 documentation supports inserting mathematics.
 This feature should be used sparingly, ideally only on technical pages or in sections that less math-savvy users can skip.
+When math formulas are used on non-technical pages (such as any one of the manuals), the reasoning should be relatively simple following `elementary algebra <https://en.wikipedia.org/wiki/Elementary_algebra>`_.
 Contrary to ordinary math textbooks, it is best to avoid single-letter symbols in the documentation.
 Full-text names should be used instead, wrapping them with ``\text{}``: